 The global forex market is the world’s most liquid and most significant market.
-In 2019 the daily turnover in FX was reported as being over 6 trillion US dollars.
-To put this in perspective, the New York Stock Exchange has a daily turnover of 25 billion US dollars
+In 2022 the daily turnover in FX according to the Bank for International Settlements (BIS) in it’s triennial survey has hit a record 7.5 trillion US dollars.
+To put this in perspective, the New York Stock Exchange has a daily turnover of 75 billion US dollars

 Currency trading, also known as forex trading, is a 24-hour market operating across three trading sessions in Europe, the United States, and Asia.